Incredible Innovation: How Private Schools Are Leading the Way

 When considering private schools, look for schools that value innovation as more than a trend.
 Have they changed their curriculum in recent years to accommodate technological advances?
 What diverse programs do they offer for students?
 How will they equip your child to face a new world?
 If your school has an answer for all of three questions, it just might be the perfect place for your family.

-For more information and to schedule a tour of Shore Country Day School, visit www.shoreschool.org.This post is a sponsored collaboration between Shore Country Day School and Boston magazine's advertising department.
+For more information and to schedule a tour of Shore Country Day School, visit www.shoreschool.org.This is a paid partnership between Shore Country Day School and Boston Magazine's City/Studio